Ghana

 As of early December, there have been four confirmed flights to Ghana that have carried at least a combined 60 third country nationals, many of whom had been granted withholding of removal or protection under the Convention Against Torture by U.S. immigration judges.

-The first flight to Ghana on September 5th included ten men and four women from Nigeria, Gambia, Togo, Mali and Liberia, eight of whom had been granted withholding of removal or protection under the Convention Against Torture—prohibiting their return to their home countries.
-A flight on October 13 carried seventeen third country nationals, including a nurse who had been living in Maryland with her family since she fled war in Sierra Leone thirty years ago and had been granted protection under the Convention Against Torture.
-A flight that arrived in Ghana on November 7 transferred 19 West African nationals, some of whom had been granted withholding of removal.
+The first flight to Ghana on September 5th included ten men and four women from Nigeria, Gambia, Togo, Mali and Liberia, ten of whom had been granted withholding of removal or protection under the Convention Against Torture—prohibiting their return to their home countries.
+A flight on October 13 carried seventeen third country nationals, eight of whom were deported by Ghana the same day they arrived.
+A flight that arrived in Ghana on November 7 transferred 19 West African nationals, some of whom had been granted withholding of removal including a nurse who had been living in Maryland with her family since she fled the war in Sierra Leone (during which she was raped and detained by government forces) thirty years ago.

-Among those forcibly deported to their home countries were people granted protection from return to their home countries by U.S. immigration judges—amounting to chain refoulement.
-The nurse from Sierra Leone was deported by Ghana to Sierra Leone even though a U.S. judge found she would likely be tortured if deported to Sierra Leone.
-In November, videos surfaced of her being dragged in Ghana, reportedly after she resisted deportation to her home country.
 One Gambian man, who had been granted protection under the Convention Against Torture because of his sexuality and was transferred by the United States to Ghana on the first flight, was returned to Gambia after being held for five days in Ghana’s airport without access to a phone, shower, or clean clothes.
 The return to Gambia amounts to chain refoulement, while the transfer to Ghana may further constitute direct refoulement, as consensual same-sex conduct is criminalized and violence against LGBT people remains widespread in Ghana.
-The Ghanaian government also deported to Togo two Togolese women who fled female genital mutilation and were granted withholding of removal by U.S. immigration judges, along with Nigerian and Liberian nationals, reportedly to make detention space available for another group arriving from the United States.
-Reports suggest that Ghana may also have repatriated two Nigerians to Nigeria within days of arrival.
-Eight of the people on the October flight were deported by Ghana the same day they arrived.

 The forced transfers to Ghana are part of DHS’s broader practice of deporting individuals with final orders of removal, including those granted withholding of removal or CAT protection.
 In these cases, DHS sends people to third countries that were never identified as potential destinations during their immigration proceedings.
 These removals take place without prior notice or an opportunity for the individuals to present a fear claim specific to the third country.
 This practice denies people due process and creates the risk that they will be sent to persecution and torture.
 It violates the Immigration and Nationality Act (INA), the Foreign Affairs Reform and Restructuring Act, Constitutional due process protections, and international treaty obligations codified in U.S. law including the prohibition on refoulement.
 This practice was challenged before a U.S. federal district court in Massachusetts in D.V.D. v.
 DHS, leading the court to enjoin third country removals without notice or opportunity to raise a fear claim, but the Supreme Court stayed the injunction in June 2025 pending a decision on the merits.
 With the stay in place, DHS has deported people to Ghana without notice or an opportunity to claim fear.